 St Catherine’s Passage is a narrow cobblestone alleyway topped with flying buttresses and lined with craft workshops.
 The artists belong to St Catherine’s Guild and use traditional methods to produce their wares.
 My favorite is the glassblowing studio, Koppel and Keerdu.
 Around the corner, the Dominican Monastery Claustrum provides a look at medieval monastic life.
 Visitors can enter what remains of the dormitory, library, and chapel.
 Note that some areas of the claustrum are dimly lit and the stairs can be treacherous.

-Tallinn’s lovely skyline is punctuated by church spires and the distinctive onion domes of St. Alexander Nevsky Cathedral.
-The Russian Orthodox cathedral was completed in 1900, when Estonia was a part of the Russian Empire.
-Like many places of worship, it fell into ruin during the Soviet occupation, but has been beautifully restored.
-The gleaming white exterior provides a stark contrast to the ornate gold and blue interior, which was positively swarming with tourists.
-That didn’t make it any less stunning, though.
+Tallinn’s skyline is punctuated by church spires and the distinctive onion domes of St. Alexander Nevsky Cathedral.
+The Orthodox church was completed in 1900, when Estonia was part of the Russian Empire.
+Like many places of worship, it fell into ruin during the Soviet Occupation, but has since been restored.

-Of all Tallinn’s sanctuaries, St. Olaf’s Church provides the most sweeping panoramas.
+St. Olaf’s Church, at the northern edge of the old town, provides the most staggering panoramas.
 Just be prepared to climb the 258 steps required to reach the viewing platform.
-Following a tip from Andrea of Rear View Mirror, we hiked to the top first thing in the morning to take advantage of the best light.
-An added benefit was that we had it nearly to ourselves, which made walking around the narrow wooden planks a little easier.
-On our way down, we passed several dozen people and were very thankful to have gone up when we did!
+Following a tip from Andrea of Rear View Mirror, I trudged to the top first thing in the morning to take advantage of the best light.
+An added benefit was that I had it nearly to myself, which made walking around the narrow wooden planks a little easier.